gommido/flutter_ringtones_app/README.md

 # Flutter ringtones app

-A flutter app that can user set a specific ringtone for his phones or notifications.
+A flutter app that can user set a specific ringtone for his phone or notifications.

 Google admob ads has been integrated in this app:
 App open ads